We rank 1st or 2nd in the U.S. for NSF anthropology + archaeology awards.

 Q: When should I apply?

-A: The application deadline is December 1 for admission in the following fall.
+A: The application deadline is December 1 for admission in the following fall for all programs except applied mathematics for the life and social sciences, which has a deadline of March 1.
 There are no spring admissions.
-It is recommended that you have your application, transcripts, test scores and application fee to the Graduate College Admission office by November 15 (or earlier if you are an international student).
+It is recommended that you have your application, transcripts, test scores and application fee to the ASU Graduate Education admission office by November 15 (or earlier if you are an international student).

 Q: When will I be notified of admissions?